StephenPauwels/edbn/README.md

 - [Nolle](https://github.com/StephenPauwels/edbn/tree/master/Nolle): Contains the original implementations used by Nolle et al in [5]
 - [EDBN](https://github.com/StephenPauwels/edbn/tree/master/eDBN): Contains our implementation of our Extended Dynamic Bayesian Network model
 - [Experiments](https://github.com/StephenPauwels/edbn/tree/master/Experiments): Contains all files used for the experiments found in [1] and [3]
+- [Concept Drift](https://github.com/StephenPauwels/edbn/tree/master/Concept%20Drift): Contains the files used for the BPI Challenge 2018 [2]
 - [Utils](https://github.com/StephenPauwels/edbn/tree/master/Utils): Some extra implementations regarding datastructures, preprocessing and data generation
 - [Data](https://github.com/StephenPauwels/edbn/tree/master/Data): Data used for the experiments